pliniobarraza/Ikspres/README.md

-# fpp-plugin-Template
+# fpp-Ikspres
-Template plugin for FPP Plugin developers
+FPP plugin for the Ikspres creative expression framework